daveknave/gtfs2fuwinfo/README.md

 # First time using it

-1.
+1. conda env create -f environment.yml

-conda env create -f environment.yml
+2. conda activate ./env

-2. Dependencies should be in /env directory conda activate ./env
+(Dependencies should be in /env directory)

 -----------------------------
 # After adding library